Important Reminders

 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also find even more recommendations in the Caribbean American Heritage Month Collection on Sora!
+You can also find even more recommendations in the America 250 Collection on Sora!
+Have a happy and safe holiday weekend.

 Missed our previous book recommendations?